Assemblages and Functional Art

 This piece is in a very old letterpress type tray, and contains a huge variety of antique and vintage ephemera, objects, and paint.

 The piece overall is about the randomness of life, duty, and the paths we take.
-The two very old dolls close their eyes when the work is flat, and the wooden matches are removable and functional.
+The two very old dolls close their eyes when the work is flat (the piece is named after the soldier boy), and the wooden matches are removable and functional.

 This piece is comprised of a variety of nautical, musical, and gaming objects and ephemera.
 There are vintage match covers, shells, tin ad plates, an iron mermaid, and much more.
 The stag at the top is from a Dalmore Scotch bottle, and the mermaid is from Fells Point, on the shores of Chesapeake bay.